The Role and Importance of Process

 Thought #2: Sometimes, the work is about the work, and sometimes it’s not.

-With math, sometimes the way your head does it will work for this problem, but it might not work down the road.
-If you don’t show your work so that I can tell you used a process that will work five years from now, I could be doing you a real disservice.
+If you don’t show your work so that I can tell you used a process that will work five levels of math from now, I could be doing you a real disservice.

 The deeper you go in your math process (same is true for coding, says my software developer husband), the less the actual answer becomes important, and the more the process itself matters.